Free trial or demo? It’s a question we’ve revisited again and again, not because we’re indecisive, but because the answer keeps changing.

 It takes a lot more effort from your marketing and sales teams to try and get leads to sign up for a demo than a free trial.
 That leads to higher costs for your sales team to show all these new prospects around and the marketing team to create those assets.
 You might also need to employ an extensive sales team to deal with all the companies requesting demos.

-If you are early-stage, you will want to grow your user base as fast as possible, so you’ll need people to actually try out your product or feature rather than depending on your sales process.
-If you are trying to meet growth goals, it puts a lot of pressure on your company to meet them through only a demo sign-up.
-Offering a free trial or even a beta can alleviate a lot of that stress.
+If you are early-stage, you will want to grow your user base as fast as possible, so you’ll need people to actually try out your product or feature.
+Plus, if you are trying to meet paid subscription goals, it puts a lot of pressure on your company to meet them through only a demo sign-up.
+In this case, the most viable alternative strategies are offering free trials or even a beta version.

 Let’s dive into the right time to implement a free trial.